Juha Janhunen

-Juha Janhunen (born 12 February 1952 in Pori, Finland) is a Finnish linguist whose wide interests include Uralic and Mongolic languages.
+Juha Antero Janhunen (born 12 February 1952) is a Finnish linguist whose wide interests include Uralic and Mongolic languages.
 Since 1994, he has been Professor in East Asian studies at the University of Helsinki.
 He has done fieldwork on Samoyedic languages and on Khamnigan Mongol.
 More recently, he has collaborated with Chinese scholar Wu Yingzhe to produce a critical edition of two newly discovered Liao Dynasty epitaphs written in the Khitan small script.
+Janhunen has also worked along with Ekaterina Gruzdeva on revitalizing the Nivkh language.

 He is a critic of the Altaic hypothesis.